SriSatyaPothala/Trend/README.md

 - Specify the script path , click on save and apply.
 - Add the webhook trigger in github by going to settings and giving the payload url as `http://<jenkins_server-ip>:8080/github-webhook/` and add push event , click on save
+- Whenever there is a push event to github repository, a jenkins build is immediately started.